Blue Velvet Review: David Lynch’s Iconic Dive into Darkness with Kyle MacLachlan, Laura Dern, and Dennis Hopper

 Ultimately, Blue Velvet comes across like a fever dream, as if you’re not really sure that what you’re watching makes sense or is even real life.
 The duality of the coming-of-age story for Jeffrey and Sandy (Kyle MacLachlan and Laura Dern, respectively) and Frank Booth’s reign of terror on Dorothy (Rossellini) and the pair of kids works surprisingly well.
 It balances two significantly different plotlines with a tone very few filmmakers can achieve – and a style only David Lynch can master.

-Upon this viewing of Blue Velvet, I realized just how much David Lynch was building to Twin Peaks.
+Upon this viewing of Blue Velvet, I realized just how much David Lynch was building to Twin Peaks and Fire Walk with Me.
 He’s interested in exploring the unknown, and specifically the hidden worlds that people want to be kept unknown.
 Lost Highway explores these themes quite a bit, too, as if you’re viewing a world you’re never meant to see.
 Not to get too cheeky here, but isn’t that what filmmaking is all about?
 I’m drawn to Lynch’s films because they feel unnatural and supernatural in equal measures.
 Despite being grounded melodramas, Blue Velvet (and Lynch’s following features) feel larger than life.

 David Lynch’s first three movies – Eraserhead, The Elephant Man, and Dune – suggest that just about anything is on the table when it comes to his interests as a director.
 It’s not until Blue Velvet that he comes into form as the filmmaker we understand as a codified auteur today.
 It’s very possible that it took the commercial and critical panning of Dune to get Lynch to a point where he’d make his own projects regardless of how mass audiences feel.
 Although not the peak of his career, Blue Velvet redirects David Lynch’s career to a different trajectory and remains a canonical film of the 1980s.